c-git/c-git.github.io/content/_index.md

 <!-- Decided not to include the actual QR Codes here because I haven't implemented relative link checking yet and found it too error prone.

-NB: Images always seem to use relative links based on my short test -->
+NB: Images always seem to use relative links based on my brief testing -->

 Included a few QR codes to facilitate in person sharing [here](@/misc/qr_codes/index.md)